UnionOfRAD/li3_qa/README.md

 li3 syntax /path/to/project
 ```

-If you want to log the output to a file (and your on *nix) this might come in handy:
+If you want to log the output to a file (and you're on *nix) this might come in handy:

 ```
 li3 syntax /path/to/project 2>&1 | tee verify_project.log